-To be eligible for BOBS aracehorse must be sired by a NSW-based stallion for which the Stallion Nomination Fee has been paid (see Sires List www.racingnsw.com.au).
+To be eligible for BOBS a racehorse must be sired by a NSW-based stallion for which the stallion nomination fee has been paid.
 That stallion’s progeny may then be advertised or sold as weanlings or yearlings as BOBS eligible.

 Owners are then required to nominate the horse for a fee of $990.
-This is done when in the months leading up to 1 September, when the horse is about to turn 2YO or has just done so.
-The horse can then win bonus prizemoney of up to $20,000 for each win on NSW tracks (except Group and Listed races) during its 2YO and 3YO racing career.
+This is done when in the months leading up to 1 September when the horse is about to turn 2YO or has just done so.
+The horse can then win a BOBS bonus of up to $20,000 for each win on NSW tracks (except Group and some Listed races) during its 2YO and 3YO racing career.

-Late nominations may be made after 1 September 2014 for a fee of $5,500.
+Nominations for BOBS 2018 (for horses foaled in 2016 and turning 2YO in 2018) will close on September 1, 2018.
+Late nominations may be made after 1 September, 2018 at a late fee of $5,500.
 A horse cannot be nominated for BOBS once it has turned 3YO.

 BOBS Extra is an exciting extension to the scheme which was introduced in 2010.
 BOBS Extra nominated horses can win bonuses of up to $20,000 through winning events 1800-metres and longer, from the day the horse turns 4YO until the date of its retirement.
-Aswith BOBS, Group and Listed races are excluded.
+As with BOBS, Group and some Listed races are excluded.

 BOBS Double Up

-It can also be used at a "Ready-to-Run” sale so long as the horse is BOBS-eligible and unraced and was notpurchased originally through the use of a Double Up voucher.
+It can also be used at a "Ready-to-Run” sale as long as the horse is BOBS-eligible and unraced and was not purchased originally through the use of a Double Up voucher.